AD-DAE: Alzheimer's Disease Progression Modeling with Unpaired Longitudinal MRI using Diffusion Auto-Encoders: Results and Discussion

-Qualitative analysis from the Figure~\ref{fig:Latent_Swap_pdf} shows that $\hat{x}_f^{A}$ preserves the identity of $x_b^{A}$ while exhibiting reverse progression effects, such as ventricular contraction in the residual image $\hat{x}_f^{A} - x_b^{A}$.
-This is consistent with the fact that the swapped progression attributes of $x_b^{B}$ corresponded to CN with no age gap, in contrast to the original AD subtype and two-year gap of $x_b^{A}$.
-Similarly, $\hat{x}_f^{B}$ incorporated the progression attributes of $x_b^{A}$ and displayed ventricular enlargement indicative of AD progression.
+Qualitative results in Figure~\ref{fig:Latent_Swap_pdf} show that $\hat{x}_f^{A}$ preserves the identity of $x_b^{A}$ while exhibiting reverse progression effects, such as ventricular contraction in the residual $\hat{x}_f^{A} - x_b^{A}$.
+This aligns with the swapped progression attributes from $x_b^{B}$ (CN with no age gap), in contrast to the original AD subtype and two-year age gap of $x_b^{A}$.
+Conversely, $\hat{x}_f^{B}$ incorporates the progression attributes of $x_b^{A}$ and exhibits ventricular enlargement indicative of AD progression.
+Overall, these results demonstrate that swapping only progression-relevant latent factors focuses on generating anatomical changes \textit{\textbf{relevant}} to \textit{\textbf{progression}}, while majorly \textit{\textbf{preserving}} subject identity.
+Additional quantification to validate this is given in \href{https://github.com/ayantikadas/AD_DAE/blob/main/assets/Supplementary_Material.pdf}{Supplementary}.

-For quantitative analysis, we have validated these observations across the full \textit{Latent Swap Dataset} by measuring and comparing normalized ventricular volumes.
-For transformations from AD to CN with an age gap of two years or more at volume level, $\hat{X}_f^{A}$ exhibited normalized volumes ($V_{\hat{X}_f^{A}}^r/V_{\hat{X}_f^{A}}$, $r \in$ Ventricular region) of $0.0105$ compared to $0.0115$ for $X_b^{A}$ ($V_{X_b^{A}}^r/V_{X_b^{A}}$), indicating contraction.
-In contrast, for the transformation of CN to AD with an age gap of less than two, $\hat{x}_f^{B}$ reached $0.0119$ relative to $0.0105$ in $x_b^{B}$, reflecting enlargement of ventricular structures.
-The computed PSNR values between $\hat{x}_f^{A}$ and $x_b^{A}$ is $26.01$ dB and between $\hat{x}_f^{B}$ and $x_b^{B}$ is $25.86$ dB, suggesting that subject identity is mostly preserved.
-These observations suggest that swapping the only progression-relevant factors of the latent \textit{\textbf{preserves subject identity}} while \textit{\textbf{generating anatomical changes}} related to the cognitive category and age progression, thereby achieving \textit{\textbf{disentanglement}} in the latent space.